 Opening a festive attraction on November 22nd has nothing whatsoever to do with creating a magical experience and everything to do with maximising profit and getting as many people through the door as possible.
 I’m surprised it didn’t open in late October to capitalise on Halloween as well.
 LLB could have had ‘Elfie McLeatherface’ chasing terrified families through the woods with a chainsaw to delay their approach to Santa’s cabin.
 Or perhaps the little girl from The Ring could have crawled out of a glittery, enchanted well to offer candy canes to passing children, simultaneously haunting their dreams forever.

-I remember a white Christmas in about 1980, when my mum and dad created footprints, hoof prints and sleigh marks in the fresh snow.
-And as with every year, an empty sherry glass, a mince pie with a bite taken out of it, and the leftovers of some carrots had been left on the mantelpiece.
+I remember a white Christmas in about 1980 when my mum and dad created footprints, hoof prints and sleigh marks in the fresh snow.
+And like every year, an empty sherry glass, a half-eaten mince pie and some nibbled carrots had been left on the mantelpiece.
 To this day, it stands out in my memory as the most magical Christmas morning I’ve ever had.
 I’m going to do the same for my son when he’s old enough to appreciate it.
 And even if he insists on remaining glued to the NORAD Santa Tracker on the iPad on Christmas Eve, I’ll make sure that we spend time in the garden staring at the stars as well.

 “Was that him?” my son might say, pointing skywards.